SergioGomes-Dev/Not-Another-To-Do-List/README.md

 # Not-Another-To-Do-List
 Now I know what you are thinking.
-Another To Do List I have seen so many of these.
-This is a much more complex version than what you are used to.
-There is 12 lists per profile, user authentication as well as email verification, Redux for the global state, a search functionality, a filter and priority system as well as accessibility features.
-I actually use this website nearly every day and have intentions to improve and add more functionality to it.
+Another todo list?
+I’ve seen so many of these.
+This project is more complex than you are used to seeing.
+There is user authentication, email verification, redux for the global state, a backend search functionality, a filter, and a priority system as well as accessibility features.
+The current version was created just to get the functionality working first and thus does not have the finalized UI.
+I also intend to update the functionality of this site aswell as the UI.
 Some features I have planned include the ability to have items repeat by a custom amount of time, multi select for deleting and moving items between lists.
 As well as a sorting system.